|Arnside, on the Kent Estuary|

 "As part of every school holiday, my family would make a trip to a village on the Cumbrian coast called Arnside.

 Positioned where Morecambe Bay begins to become the River Kent, the village has two daily tides: one of water which sweeps across the sands behind a tidal bore, and a second of daytrippers who by mid-morning have filled the thirty or so car parking places on the promenade.

-I can remember us being part of that second tide and how our day would always follow a set routine: get there nice and early to grab a slot with a bay view, take a clingfilm-wrapped picnic up Arnside Knott and then, if the sun shone, eat an ice-cream on the stone jetty.
+I can remember being part of that second tide and how our day would always follow a set routine: arrive early to grab a slot with a bay view, take a clingfilm-wrapped picnic up Arnside Knott and then, if the sun shone, eat an ice-cream on the stone jetty.

 This month, I've written an article in Picture Postcard Monthly.
 Ahead of my book coming out in a few weeks, it's an account of how I came across the first Edwardian postcard I bought for its message.

 As I've mentioned here before, I found it ten years ago in 'Past and Present', a small bric-a-brac shop in Cumbria.
 To some extent, I suspect, all the other cards I've bought since have been attempts to replay, to repeat, to remember the 'hit' of finding that initial card.

 |Past and Present, on the Promenade at Arnside|

 |Looking out from Past and Present|